sandeep-mistry/maze-solving-challenge/README.md

 # Maze solving challenge

 A simple numerical maze solving program.
+We explore the maze recursively by visiting each cell and avoiding walls and previously visited cells.

 # Requirements